Special pricing on Purchases image

 - Buyer receives a Certificate of Authenticity for original artwork.

-- The 20% discounted dollar amount donated to a viable non-profit organization is tax-deductible for 2024.
+- The 20% dollar amount donated to a viable non-profit organization is tax-deductible for 2024.

 - The buyer also receives a 20% reduction in Texas sales tax at the time of the purchase.